Pamela Monk is a storyteller, teacher and writer.

 These thoughts stuck with him, and later in life he wanted to expand on how humans could learn from each other through storytelling.
 In 2015, Will founded Storyburgh with the intention to connect people, nonprofits, and other mission driven organizations to share knowledge and amplify human experiences through words and images.

 Will’s storytelling medium is photography, which he pursued in high school and in Los Angeles until he moved to Pittsburgh with his family in 2010.
-In LA he experimented with paparazzi, glamour and street photography, but Pittsburgh has honed his eye to capture and expose the interconnection between us all.
+In LA he experimented with paparazzi, glamour, fashion and street photography, but Pittsburgh has honed his eyes to capture and expose the interconnection between us all.